d1manson/waveform/README.md

 #### Change Log
+* Encapsulated some parts of the page as polymer components: tile-element and cross-hair.
 * Made drop zone a bit fancier.
 * Added a speed histogram to the info ontop of pos, and later added a drift mode rendering.
 * Implemented some post processing for position data together with an info pane to control some of the paramaters.